http-everything/httpe/docs/content/docs/templating.md

 ## Preface
 Almost all parameters of the rules file support templating.
-Templating means, macros are replace by values.
+Templating means, macros are replaced by values.
 Templating happens twice: Before and after the rule action is performed.
 This allows you to create interactive actions and to customize the response.
 Look at this very simple example.